nextcloud/documentation/admin_manual/configuration_server/antivirus_configuration.rst

 intervals.

 ClamAV runs on Linux and any Unix-type operating system, and Microsoft Windows.
-However, it has only been tested with ownCloud on Linux, so these instructions are for Linux systems.
-You must first install ClamAV, and then install and configure the Antivirus App for Files on ownCloud.
+However, it has only been tested with Nextcloud on Linux, so these instructions are for Linux systems.
+You must first install ClamAV, and then install and configure the Antivirus App for Files on Nextcloud.

 Installing ClamAV
 -----------------